nicolasdugue/DirectedLouvain/README.md

 More options and information are provided using `./bin/community`

 Another possibility is to pass a binary file containing all information regarding the graph.
-**We strongly recommand to generate the binary file using our program in a first place**, even if any file following the CSR format will do (see below for more information regarding binary file format).
+**We strongly recommand to generate the binary file using our program in a first place**.
+Using any binary file compatible with our format would of course work (see the `load` function in the `src/graph.cpp` file, more information to come).

 ### [Graph representation: CSR format](#CSR)